 Map# 1 9011423 Lot # -09700

 Map# Lot #

 Map# Lot #

 Street A ٩dd Iress (if applicable): 100 MOSS

 Area of Re quest (square feet/acres):2.11 AC ;

-Existing ξZo oning: CC
+Existing g Zo oning: CC

 Existing g Us se of the Property: COMMERCIAL

 Use of the Property COMMERCIAL XED USE)

 Pre-app olica ation Conference Held: No Y es X If so, Date

 Submit tal Requirements:

 1. Copy of deed showing ownership or p ourchase contract with property legal description.

 X 2.
 Site Plan/Tentative Plan with, as a m all plans11X17 or smaller; 12 copies checklist for required information) all required information.
 Submit one copy of ans larger than 11x17.
 (See attached

-3. Applicant's Statement: Explain the reinformation that will help the decision addressing each of the decision criter n makers
+3. Applicant's Statement: Explain the request in as much detail as possible.
+Provide all information that will help the decision makers evaluate the application, including addressing each of the decision criteria for the requested land use action.

 4. Other submittals required by the City or provi ded by the applicant.
 Please List.

 a. b

 c. d

 e. f

 5. Filing Fee: Amount Due: ·